-Stop Monitoring a Channel
+Stop Monitoring a Channel:

-If you don't want to monitor a video channel, you can drag and drop the video (in the video area) to the trash can.
+To stop monitoring a video channel, you can drag and drop the video (in the video area) to the trash can.
 To delete a channel:

-- 1. Select the video of the channel to be discarded - 2.
+- 1. Select the video display of the channel to be discarded. - 2.
 Move the mouse cursor to the channel number. - 3.
 Press and hold the left mouse button, the cursor will change if the cursor is located in a droppable area. - 4.
 Drag the cursor to the trash can and release the mouse button to delete the channel.